Trevor Doornbusch

-Trevor Doornbusch (born 6 July 1999) is a professional footballer who plays as a goalkeeper for club VVV-Venlo.
+Trevor Irving Doornbusch (born 6 July 1999) is a professional footballer who plays as a goalkeeper for club VVV-Venlo.
 Born in the Netherlands, he plays for the Curaçao national team.

 Club career

 Doornbusch is a product of the youth academies of Overbos, Ajax, RKSV RODA '23, and Heerenveen.
 He began his senior career with Heerenveen in 2017, where he acted as their backup goalkeeper.
 On 5 April 2018, he signed his first professional contract with Heerenveen until 2020.
 He transferred to Telstar in the summer of 2020, and had a controversial stint where he played some games, lost his starting spot, and eventually reclaimed the position.
 On 3 August 2022, he transferred to Dordrecht where he was again the reserve goalkeeper.

 On 27 February 2025, Doornbusch signed a two-and-a-half-season contract with VVV-Venlo.

 International career

 Born in the Netherlands, Doornbusch is of Curaçaoan descent.
 He is a former youth international for the Netherlands, having played up to the Netherlands U18s.

 He was called up to the Curaçao national team for a set of matches in March 2023.
 On 14 July 2023, Doornbush made his debut for Curaçao in a friendly against Puerto Rico in Miami, resulting in a draw (0–0).
+In June 2025, he was named in the squad for the 2025 CONCACAF Gold Cup.
+In May 2026, he was named in Curaçao's squad for the 2026 FIFA World Cup, the country's first-ever appearance at the tournament.